Widford VillageCome along and meet some new friends

-At one time there were five public houses in Widford.
-There is now just one – The Green Man.
+At one time there were five public houses in Widford however now there is now just one.
 In 2004 The Bell was converted into a private house with seven other properties on the land.
-Soon after that, The Green Man our last remaining pub has recently also had to close and is awaiting refurbishment.
+The Green Man our last remaining pub has recently also had to close and is awaiting refurbishment.
 We hope it will reopen again soon.

 Widford has a disused railway station (open from July 1873 until November 1963 when the Ware to Buntingford Branch Line became the subject of Mr Beeching’s axe).
 It is now home to a coal and garden products distribution centre and the old railway track offers opportunities for walkers and riders.
 Link to History of the Railway

 We have a small village JMI School with a maximum capacity of 8 children in each year group, plus pre-school facilities for children aged 2 – 4years.
 In 2008 OFSTED commended the School as being a good school with outstanding features.
 School and Pre-school Website

 Our Village Hall in Bell Lane was originally built in 1910 as a drill hall for the Hertfordshire Regiment TA, and used in the 1st World War by a Staffordshire Regiment whose members were billeted in Widford.
 It later became a focal point for village activities but was sadly lacking in amenities.
 In 1956 a group of volunteers worked together to raise the funds to buy and modernise the building.
 Since then many more teams of volunteers have given their time and talents to maintain and improve the hall; the latest being a new kitchen installed in 2009.
 Village Hall